Setting Up a New Drama Group

 Theatre Training Workshops

-- The DLI give a grant to DLI Group members to help them organise workshops.
+The DLI give a grant to DLI Group members to help them organise workshops.
 These are a great way of developing skills within a group as well as energising members.
-Find out more about organising a theatre workshop.
+Click below to find out more about organising a theatre workshop.